alinex/bash-lib/README.md

 The support is divided into:
 ✅ fully supported
-🟢 should also work (based on tested one)
+🟢 should also work (but not tested)
 🟡 mostly supported
 ⏳ support comming soon
 ❔ no interest at the moment